How We Conduct the Discovery Phase in Website Development

 In this blog, we’ll take you through each step of Crucible’s discovery phase and talk about some things we learned.

-Every project has to start with a good kickoff meeting and this is a good opportunity for us to run through the following:
+Every project has to start with a good kickoff meeting.
+This is a good opportunity for us to run through the following:

 - Ways of working